If you are already a member of the veg scheme and need to contact us, email us

 It has become increasingly clear to us that ethically driven and farmer-focused trade is vital to this process of creating real change in the food system.
 While it’s really important that more people get involved in growing food, if we don’t also change the systems that trade the food, then those new small producers will follow the same fate as many of the small farmers who have gone out of business over the past few decades – trying to sell their food through a system that puts them at a permanent disadvantage or being completely dependent on subsidies from a rapidly shrinking public purse.

 Growing Communities’ fruit and veg scheme and our organic farmers’ market support local, sustainable farms by giving them a regular guaranteed income and helping them to create jobs in their communities.
 Martin Mackey from Ripple Farm told us that supplying the veg scheme and the farmers’ market helped to save his business during some very challenging winters.
-Adrian Izzard of Wild Country Organics was able to increase his farm from 10 acres to 40 acres, and now employs 55 people.
+Adrian Izzard of Wild Country Organics was able to increase his farm from 10 acres to 40 acres, and employ more people.

-As we're not-for-profit, any surplus we make goes straight back into furthering the aims of the organisation and making food better.
+As we're not-for-profit, any surplus we make goes straight back into furthering our aims to make food better.
 We have created a Patchwork Farm in Hackney, where we grow produce for our ultra-local Hackney Salad bags and train new growers.
 And we set up Dagenham Farm, where we produce more food and teach local people how to grow and cook.
-We set up the Better Food Traders network to bring together all the small, ethical, climate-conscious retailers who support agroecological and regenerative farming and we created the Better Food Shed, a not-for-profit wholesaler that connects these small veg schemes in London with local farms.
+We set up the Better Food Traders network to bring together all the small, ethical, climate-conscious retailers who support agroecological and regenerative farming and we created the Better Food Shed, our not-for-profit wholesaler that connects these small veg schemes in London with local farms.

 What does membership mean for me?